substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-This PR adds the ability for a pallet to define one or more defaults for its trait Config via #[pallet::config(with_default)].
-Then, when writing impl Config for Runtime, one of these defaults can be used to elide any missing type item via #[derive_impl(path_to_default_impl)].
-At the moment, this is limited to type items that do not rely on frame_system::Config.
-This PR also adds several attribute proc macros to frame_support, most notably #[derive_impl(..)] and #[register_default_impl(..)], which in tandem make it possible to create trait impls that provide sane defaults and dynamically inject the non-colliding trait items from these impls into downstream trait impls that want to use the sane defaults but potentially override some of them.
+This PR adds the ability for a pallet to define one or more defaults for its trait Config via `#[pallet::config(with_default)]`.
+Then, when writing `impl Config for Runtime`, one of these defaults can be used to elide any missing type item via `#[derive_impl(path_to_default_impl)]`.
+At the moment, this is limited to type items that do not rely on `frame_system::Config`.
+This PR also adds several attribute proc macros to frame_support, most notably `#[derive_impl(..)]` and `#[register_default_impl(..)]`, which in tandem make it possible to create trait impls that provide sane defaults and dynamically inject the non-colliding trait items from these impls into downstream trait impls that want to use the sane defaults but potentially override some of them.

 ---